 The time has come to replace your electric cooker, whether it’s because your appliance is dead after years of use or simply because you want to modernise your kitchen.
 And that’s great, but…

-You are probably reading this article because your local electrician quoted you around £80 for what seems like a simple wiring job.
+You are probably reading this article because you need advice right from the experts or spent a grip of money for what seems like a simple wiring job.

 And while a professional electric cooker installation itself is not an easy task to carry out yourself, there are legalities you should be aware of first before you roll up your sleeves and plunge into the DIY territory.